jrxrs/thesandbox/OCPJ7P.md

   * Favour composition over inheritance whenever feasible.
   * Program to an interface, not to an implementation.

+## Functional Interfaces ##

+A Functional Interface is an interface that defines a ingle abstract operation (function).
+Functional interfaces are a reccommended approach now-a-days because they prents the implementing class from having to implement methods that they may not otherwise be interested in, thus they provide us more flexibility.

+## Cloneable ##

+`Cloneable` is an example of a "type-marker" or "tag-interface" as it doesn't have any abstract methods that must be implemented, instead it simply marks a class as something which can be cloned using the `.clone()` method overridden from `Object`, note that if you don't implement `Cloneable` then the `Object.clone()` method (which you'll reach by calling `super.clone()`) will throw a `CloneNotSupportedException`.

 ## Design Patterns ##

   * Design patterns are reusable solutions of frequently recurring design problems.